 2. Pray in tongues

 If you don’t pray in tongues or haven’t, I echo the Apostle Paul’s suggestion that you do so.
 If you want this gift, consistently ask it, get others to lay hands on you, and request it from the Father.
 Don’t beg.
-Don’t be upset if you don’t get it.
+Don’t be upset if you end up praying in tongues.
+It’s not a salvation or holiness issue.
 Receiving (or not) this gift is not related to maturity, sin, faith or obedience, so don’t fret over it.
 Just ask.

 For me, when I want to grow spiritually or really want the Lord to break through in some area, I pray in tongues everyday, often first thing in the morning during my personal devotional time with the Lord.
 This devotional time (for me) also includes, of course, worship, scripture reading, praying in English, and journaling.